 The Reverend Keith Anderson is a pastor at Upper Dublin Lutheran Church near Philadelphia, author of The Digital Cathedral: Networked Ministry in a Wireless World (Morehouse, 2015), and co-author with Elizabeth Drescher of Click2Save: The Digital Ministry Bible (Morehouse 2012).
-Keith is co-editor with Elizabeth Drescher of The Narthex, an online magazine about the changing contours of American Christianity and serves on the editorial committee for Odyssey Network's ON Scripture lectionary commentary series.
-An expert on digital ministry and sought after speaker and writer, his work on religion, new media, and popular culture has appeared on The Huffington Post, Religion Dispatches, Day 1, and The New Media Project.
+An expert on digital ministry and sought after speaker and writer, his work on religion, new media, and popular culture has appeared on The Huffington Post, ON Scripture, Day 1, and The New Media Project.
+Keith is co-editor with Elizabeth Drescher of The Narthex, an online magazine about the changing contours of American Christianity and serves on the editorial committee for Odyssey Network's ON Scripture lectionary commentary series and the advisory board for the Day 1 radio program.

 He graduated with a B.A. in Religion and Philosophy from High Point University (NC) in 1996.
 He attended Harvard Divinity School where he earned his Master of Divinity degree in 2000, and The Lutheran Theological Seminary in Philadelphia where he earned a Master of Sacred Theology degree in Lutheran Studies in 2002.